ctools/ctools/doc/source/users/reference_manual/cstsdist.rst

 that is obtained when fitting simulated data with and without a given source model component.

-:red:`cstsdist` will create an ASCII file in comma-separated value (CSV) format, containing one row per TS computation.
+:ref:`cstsdist` will create an ASCII file in comma-separated value (CSV) format, containing one row per TS computation.
 The first row is a header row providing the column names.
 The following rows give the TS value, the log-likelihood values of the fit with or without the source, the number of observed and